UndeadToken/notes/paradigms/microservices/README.md

 - Establish a cient-server relationship between microservices
 - Deploy in  separate containers

+Empathetic about the need to use ubiquitous language for communicating between those responsible for the business and the engineering team responsible for the development.
+This language consists of terms that are part of everyday conversations between business experts and development teams.
+Everyone should use the same terms in spoken language, spoken language and the signing of microservices.

+The home page should seek breaking news with the title and description.

+- Microserice News
+- Endpoint recent news
+- Payload with attribute title and description

+This type of communication will mitigate errors in understanding requirements and maintain the general knowledge application unison.
+With the ubiquitous language, interactions have standardized terms whereas words indicate something new.

+#### Context Maps
+These are the communication paths between microservices with appropriate interactions between microservice teams.
+After the analysis of the areas are already defined, the team can choose to be dependent on another team for the domain language.

+### Anti-corruption Layer (ACL)
+This is the function that translates foreign concepts for an internal model to provide loose coupling between the domains.

+### Interchange context:
+This provides an environment for both teams and discusses the meaning of each foreign term and translates the languages of microservices.

+### Patterns

+OOP:
+- Code alignment with the business
+- Favoring of reuse
+- Minimal coupling
+- Putting the domain model to work
+- Model building blocks-driven design
+- Refactoring to deeply understand the model
+- Strategic design

+MVC - Model View Controller
+HMVC - Hierarchical Model View Controller
+MTV - Model Template View

+### Monolith
+Business domains coupled in a singular codebase.

+Disadvantages of monoliths:
+- Merges that are difficult to apply
+- Feature implementation may become increasingly more complicated
+- Application scalability
+- Deploying features without affecting what is already online is challenging
+- Architectural changes are always complex

+Advantages of microservices:
+- An exclusive business domain for each microservice, facilitating the implementation of new features
+- Better definition of business without cyclic dependency between them
+- Independent deployment
+- Simplicity to identify errors
+- Technological independence amongst microservices
+- Indepdendence between teams
+- Implementation of isolation
+- Possible scalability for each microservice
+-

 ### The Scale Cube
 The concept of a scale cube shows that there are basically three forms of scalability.